-Why is Sharing an Important Skill to Teach?
+Why is Sharing Important?

-Childhood is the only chance parents get to make sure their children grow up into well adjusted, happy adults.
+Childhood is the only chance parents get to help their children grow up into well adjusted, happy adults.
 During this time is when children have the opportunity to learn to understand social behavior and how to form good relationships, a huge part of which is learning to work cooperatively and empathize with others.
-At some point, all of this requires some form of sharing, making sharing a vitally important skill to teach children.
+At some point, all of this requires some form of sharing, making sharing a vitally important social skill to teach children.

-When to Start Teaching Kids to Share
+When to Start Teaching A Child To Share

 As a child, sharing is an important aspect of making friends, having successful social interactions with peers and being successful in school.
 The younger the child, the more naturally self centered they will be.
 This makes it important to teach children sharing skills young so that bad habits don’t set in and become difficult to avert.
-Although most children don’t fully understand the concept of sharing until about three-years-old, until then it’s possible to use distractions to avoid conflicts by diverting their attention away from disputed items and on to new activities.
+Although most children don’t fully understand the concept of sharing until about three-years-old, until then it’s possible to use distractions to avoid conflicts by diverting their attention away from disputed items and onto new activities.

-How to Teach Kids to Share
+How To Teach Kids To Share

 It’s important to note that although sharing is an important skill, it’s unrealistic to expect young children to share all their most prized possessions.
 Even children deserve to have their feelings and opinions respected, and a good way to show them theirs are is by allowing them a few special items which they aren’t expected to share and which even adults must get the child’s permission to handle.
-Knowing they have special items which are off limits to others will help them accept that they are required to share their other toys or items and will also help them understand why its important to respect other people’s property or special items.
+Knowing they have special items which are off limits to others will help them accept that they are required to share their other toys or items and will also help them understand why it’s important to respect other people’s property or special items.

 Teaching Sharing Skills Pays Off

 As an adult it may not seem like sharing is as important a skill to have; however, it is still of vital importance, just in different ways than it was as a child.
 One basic example is in relationships with significant others.
-Often times in these relationships there are items which must be shared such as a television, a car or even the living space.
+Often times in these relationships there are items which must be shared such as a television, a car and of course the living space.
 Many couples have broken up over one or both people’s lack of ability to share.